TheRealBarenziah/tfaker.js/README.md

 - [Dany][2] for the `"bEsT sEaSoN eVEr"` and also best eyebrows.
 - [placekitten.com][3] for the awesome free service.
 Click 'em
 - [jeffreylancaster][4] - I intend to try getting the most out of it and ping you when worth.
-- [al-habib.info][6] -  I've liked your function for being both concise and comprehensible.
+- [al-habib.info][6] -  I've liked your function for being both concise and digestible.

 [1]: https://github.com/marak/Faker.js/
 [2]: https://www.instagram.com/emilia_clarke/